syncfusion-content/javascript-docs/js/Grid/Cell.md

 ---
 # Cell

-A cell is a specific location within a Grid and is defined by the intersection of a Grid row and column.

 ## Auto wrap column

 [`allowTextWrap`](http://help.syncfusion.com/js/api/ejgrid#members:allowtextwrap "allowTextWrap") property enables the Grid to wrap cell content to next line when the content exceeds the boundary of the cell width.